Nutritionists Rank Which Nuts Are Healthiest

 Registered dietitians love cashews for how rich they are in copper and magnesium.
 "Copper plays a role for iron usage within the body.
 Magnesium helps regulate muscle and nerve function, along with blood sugar control in the body," said Alanna.
 They're also super versatile, and are able to be used as a cheese, cream sauce, milk, and more—all of which gives them extra health points, as they can offer people trying to kick dairy a delicious alternative.

 "Almonds contain vitamin E, which assists in achieving healthy, glowy skin, improves immune function, and protects the body from oxidative damage.
 Almonds also contain magnesium, calcium, and folate," said Miranda Hammer, founder of Crunchy Radish (and mbg class instructor!).
 They're also high in monounsaturated fat (the type found in olive oil), which reduces inflammation and lowers risk of heart disease.
-Try them raw or roasted, processed into a nut butter, pulsed into a flour, or rough chopped and tossed in a salad.
+Try them raw or roasted, ground into a nut butter, pulsed into a flour, or rough chopped and tossed in a salad.

 7. Macadamia nuts